gcinfo-org/gcinfo.org/kb/medical-interfiling/medical.md

 - Make sure all information on I-693 form is correct before your doctor seal that envelope.
 - If you are thinking to [interfile medical](/kb/medical-interfiling/) then try to take two signed sealed medical reports.
 Doctor may charge some fees for this.
 You can use one report for interfiling and other in case if you get RFE.
 Some people also take 3 reports, just in case if USCIS schedule interview, and they used other 2 reports for RFE, and interfiling.

-<font color=red>You should not open or tamper the sealed envelope.
-Don't write or stick anything on it.</font>
+<p class="red-infobox">You should not open or tamper the sealed envelope.
+Don't write or stick anything on it.</p>

 ## Cost of I-693 Medical Exam
 It can cost anywhere between $150 to $500.
 Depending on blood work and vaccination cost.
 Most of the insurances cover blood work and vaccination cost.
 You can see fees of some doctors [here](https://docs.google.com/spreadsheets/d/163tiUMmWJ61gkK_P9KS6wc7c925IAsiXBJUK1nyouX8/edit?usp=sharing)